School districts take unplanned plunge into online learning

 Some school districts, including Philadelphia’s, have decided against requiring online learning during their shutdowns, saying it wouldn’t be fair to students without computers and high-speed internet at home.
 They’re distributing packets on paper.

-In New York, Carranza said the school system will start distributing 25,000 tablets Monday, while working toward getting 300,000 in all and making pencil-and-paper packets available in the meantime.
+In New York, Mayor Bill de Blasio said Monday there were “hundreds of thousands of kids we can’t even reach with distance learning,” at least not yet.
+The city was to start distributing 25,000 tablets Monday, a fraction of the 300,000 it’s working to get.

+“We will reach a lot more kids over time,” de Blasio told WPIX-TV.
+Officials have said pencil-and-paper packets will be available in the meantime.
 Students also can work on smartphones, though their small screens aren’t ideal.

 Schools and teachers have been strategizing about how best to engage their students, sharing pointers in training sessions and Facebook groups.